Skip to content

 As leaders, when we fail to see the broader field of play, and when we fail to anchor ourselves and our teams in the broad successes and reasons for optimism, it is easy to fall into despair.
 This often leads to cultures where we never celebrate the wins because there is always more to do, and it does not take long before burnout comes knocking.

-As any Spiderman fan knows, part of owning our superpowers is learning to control them and use them for good.
+Part of owning our superpowers as founders is learning to control them and use them for good.
 If you find yourself spinning at times because all you can see is your work or your life as you wish it was, you are not alone.

 The good news is, there is hope.
 We can learn to leverage our abilities for good and also how to protect ourselves and our teams from the dark underbelly.